Skip to content

 The formula for measuring PR share of voice is: SOV = your brand media mentions/competitor media mentions*100%

 Narrow it to a few hundred important websites or scan the whole web to get a more detailed picture.
-In either case, you’ll need a brand monitoring tool to be sure of the quality of your data.
+In either case, you’ll need a brand monitoring tool to be sure of the quality of your share of voice data points.

 Reasons to concentrate on tracking social share of voice

-The share of voice in social media isn’t just a nice-to-have metric, but a direct way to measure your brand’s impact.
+Social media SOV isn’t just a nice-to-have metric, but a direct way to measure your brand’s performance.
 Tracking social media mentions and your brand’s share of the conversation helps you see where you stand against competitors and where there’s room to grow.

 Why does this matter?
 Because understanding your share of voice gives you the power to make smarter marketing moves.